 The intent of the activities is to provide students opportunities to both gain and demonstrate practical knowledge.
 The activities will require students to work in small groups.
-Recorded videos of assigned activities.
 The activities will include several discussion questions.

 Homework Assignments (Course objectives 1, 2, 3, 4, & 5)